Tag Archives: Creating Characters

 Family Fuels Fiction – Joy Writing.
 Pat Conroy is one of my favorite storytellers.
 He said this.
 “One of the greatest gifts you can be given as a writer is to be born into an unhappy family.”

 Conflict is the Essence of Strong Storytelling.
 I prefer to refer to Conflict as Struggle in this context.
 Struggle is the essence of strong storytelling.
 Ergo.
 Look homeward angels.
 Family is where the fodder is.
-The storytelling fodder waiting for you to turn it into story magic.
+This storytelling fodder is waiting for you to turn it into story magic.

 Families Bristle with Serious Struggle.
 My family.
 Your family.
 Everybody’s family.
 Take a moment right now for this exercise.
 Make a list of the intense struggles you have heard about or witnessed or participated in from your family history.
 Each is a story throbbing to be told.

 A Family Memory Patchwork.
 How do separate members piece that patchwork together?
 An incident occurs in your shared past.
-Important.
-Even traumatic.
+Am important incident.
+Maybe a traumatic one.
 The details sear your consciousness.
 You compare notes.
-You discover that those details differ from one family member to another.

-Test This Premise.
+Test This Premise Further.
 Grab your list of intense family struggles.
 Choose one.
 The more fraught and traumatic the better.
-Take a moment right now for this exercise.
 List the family members involved in that struggle.
 Which do you think would agree with your recollection of the incident?
 Which do you suspect would disagree?
 Family Fuels Fiction – Joy Writing.

 Discrepancies Can Be Benign.
-Like they often were with my late brother Michael and me.
-We would tease each other.
-Maybe even jokingly suggest a possible fib.
+Like they usually were with my late brother Michael and me.
+We would tease each other and make jokes.
 But only with the not-so-touchy bits.
 Nostalgia rather than gut wrench.
 The dreaded stories we mostly did not mention.

 Dreaded Stories are Danger Zones.
 We tiptoed around them like quicksand.
 One wrong step and we could be sucked down with no hope of rescue.
 Rescue from what?
-Rescue from the collision of my version of reality and his and from the powerful confrontation that might erupt between us.
+Rescue from the collision of my version of reality and his and from the powerful confrontation that might erupt between us as a result.

 Every Family has Dreaded Stories.
 Your personal list of family struggles is a catalog of danger zones in your history.
 Each struggle is a bed of quicksand.
-Each is also a potential collision of points of view about that struggle.
-A potentially bloody battleground.
+Each is a collision of points of view waiting to happen.
+Each is a potentially bloody battleground.
 All possess story power.

 Intensify the Story You are Writing Now.
 Hot emotions.
 Cold hearts.
 Hotter clashes.
 Colder calculators.
 You have encountered all of these somewhere in your life.
 Slide them into your story.
 Use them to bring your characters and your scenes to life on your pages.

 This is Toxic Territory in Real Life.
 Tell these stories as fiction.
 Reimagine all of the physical details.
 Personal descriptions.
 Locations.
 Times and dates.
 Anything identifiable.
 Retain the emotions.
-They are where your intense and powerful and dramatic story material really resides
+They are where your intense, powerful, dramatic story material really resides

 Alice Orr Books Site Banner

 Struggle Boils through My Own Stories.
-Through roiling Riverton and the tempestuous families that collide and conflict there.
+Through roiling Riverton, tempestuous families collide and conflict.
 How much of that has been inspired by real-life experience?
-Let me just say that I agree with Pat Conroy and I am grateful for the gift.
+Let me just say this.
+I agree with Pat Conroy about complicated families.
+I am grateful for the gift to my writer self.
 Family Fuels Fiction – Joy Writing.

 You possess storytelling magic.
 Keep on writing whatever may occur.
 Alice Orr. https://www.aliceorrbooks.com